jupyter/docker-stacks/docs/using/common.md

 docker run -it --rm -p 8888:8888 jupyter/base-notebook start.sh jupyter lab
 ```

-This script is particularly useful when you derive a new Dockerfile from this image and install additional Jupyter applications with subcommands like `jupyter console`, `jupyter kernelgateway`, etc.
+This script is handy when you derive a new Dockerfile from this image and install additional Jupyter applications with subcommands like `jupyter console`, `jupyter kernelgateway`, etc.

 ### Others